 By Allie Bahn

 With COVID-19 spreading worldwide, we’re living in an unprecedented time.
 If you are one of the 24+ million Americans with asthma, you may be concerned about how to maintain healthy breathing.
-People with asthma are at greater risk for severe complications if diagnosed with COVID-19.
+People with moderate or severe asthma may be at greater risk for complications if diagnosed with COVID-19.

 Here is what you need to do to help avoid flares and stay healthy: